PoonamSampat/BigDataWorkshop/HOL step-by-step - Big data and visualization.md

    ![In the Azure Data Factory blade, under Actions, the Author & Monitor option is selected.](./media/adf-author-monitor.png 'Author & Monitor')

 5. A new page will open in another tab or new window.
-Within the Azure Data Factory site, select **Author** (the pencil icon) on the menu.
+Within the Azure Data Factory site, select **Copy Data** on the menu.

    ![Select Author from the menu.](media/copy_pipeline_05.png 'Author link on ADF home page')